catenax-ng/tx-dft-frontend/docs/user-guide/README.md

 <img src="images/sde-recurring-upload.svg" height="60%" width="60%" />

 You can utilize the SDE for automated CSV file uploads.
-You must use the SFTP/Minio interface to transfer your CSV files to cloud storage.
+You must use the Object Storage/SFTP interface to transfer your CSV files to cloud storage.
 The SDE will then upload the CSV files according to the parameters.

 - Schedules